John Polanyi: Nobel Prize

-Polanyi was awarded the 1986 Nobel Prize in Chemistry for his work in chemical kinetics.
-He shared the prize with Dudley Herschbach of Harvard University and Yuan T. Lee of the University of California.
+Polanyi was awarded the 1986 Nobel Prize in Chemistry for his work in chemical reaction dynamics.
+He shared the prize with Dudley Herschbach of Harvard University and Yuan T. Lee of the University of California, Berkeley.
 The trio were honoured for "their contributions concerning the dynamics of chemical elementary processes."
 Polanyi's contributions were centred around the work he did developing the technique of infrared chemiluminescence.
 This technique was used to measure weak infrared emissions from a newly formed molecule in order to examine energy disposal during a chemical reaction.
 Polanyi's Nobel lecture upon receipt of the award was entitled "Some Concepts in Reaction Dynamics."

 Polanyi had mixed feelings about the impact of the Nobel Prize on his research, feeling that his name on research proposals and papers often brought additional scrutiny, and also had people questioning his dedication to science after the honour.
 Polanyi said, "There is a very reasonable suspicion that you are so busy doing the things that Nobel Prize winners do that you are actually only giving half your mind to science."

 His Nobel victory also signaled a change in his research direction.
 The 1986 Nobel Prize in Physics was awarded to Ernst Ruska, Gerd Binnig and Heinrich Rohrer for their work in electron microscopes and scanning tunnelling microscopy (STM).
 This research piqued Polanyi's interest while he was in Sweden for the ceremony.
 After returning to Toronto, Polanyi and his colleagues looked into the technique and now have four STMs, which they use to picture chemical reactions at the molecular level, rather than using infrared detection and chemiluminescence.

 Polanyi's Nobel medal is on display at Massey College (University of Toronto) where he is also a Senior Fellow.